 It's that simple and that brutal.

 An embedding is basically a numerical representation of what your text means.
 Words with similar meanings produce similar vectors.
+"Happy" and "joyful" have vectors pointing in almost the same direction.
+"Happy" and "photon"… they're pointing at entirely different galaxies.

 Cosine similarity measures the angle between these vectors: